collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 - _a_ is the speed difference between the two clocks, i.e. their _drift_
 - _b_ is the origin offset, i.e. the delta time between their respective origin

-For the sake of keeping things simple, in this tutorial, we will consider the ideal case where 1. the respective speed of the clocks is excatly the same, i.e. `a = 1` and 2. the time of the propagation of a message on the network is constant (disclaimer, none of these assumptions are true in real life...).
+For the sake of keeping things simple, in this tutorial, we will consider the ideal case where 1. the respective speed of the clocks is exactly the same, i.e. `a = 1` and 2. the time of the propagation of a message on the network is constant (disclaimer, none of these assumptions are true in real life...).
 Hence, the goal will be to estimate _b_ so that we can calculate _T<sub>clock1</sub>_ from _T<sub>clock2</sub>_ and inversely.

 To achieve that, we need a clock that we consider as a reference, in our case the more simple is to use a clock provided by the server as all clients are connected to it.
 Then, as shown in the figure below, the clients will periodically asks the server for its current time, to calculate the offset of their respective clocks: